AdnanTech/adnanquisar/source/_posts/twenty-five-things-id-tell-myself-ten-years-ago.md

 Think about what is outsourced in your life and ask yourself if you can insource it instead, as this allows you to control it.

 # 18. Smile more & forgive yourself
 Find ways to be happy in unhappy times and places.
-Forgive yourself more, it’s your first time living life.
+Forgive yourself more, it’s your first time living life, you've had no practice.

 # 19. Travel if you can
 Travelling gives you perspective.
 Different countries have different systems, cultures and customs.
 It’s arguably the best way to actually see and compare different systems to your own country.
 Countries are massive systems with lots of depth that have to be experienced, not read from a textbook.